The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 ## Remove OTUs below a certain abundance treshold

-This is based on bokulich 2012, but I had to decrease the treshold, because removing the OTUs not covering 0.005% of all seqs is far too high (here it would be any OTU that is not represented by at least 134 reads).
+This is based on [bokulich 2012](https://www.nature.com/articles/nmeth.2276), but I had to decrease the treshold, because removing the OTUs not covering 0.005% of all sequences as advised in the paper is far too high (here it would be any OTU that is not represented by at least 134 reads).
 Therefore I only remove OTUs that are not represented by at least 10 sequences.
-While this is compositionaly not really correct, and some OTUs may be at a disadvantage here, I ll just close my eyes on this one… The consequences are probably minimal anyway.
+While this is compositionally not really correct, and some OTUs may be at a disadvantage here, I ll just close my eyes on this one… The consequences are probably minimal anyway.

 ``` r
 Milos_treshold <- prune_taxa(taxa_sums(Milos_Eisen)>10, Milos_Eisen)